technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

     ```sql
     select count(*) from Payments;
     ```

-## Exercise 4: Create a machine learning model to predict incoming cashflow
+## Exercise 4: Prepare data for the incoming cashflow prediction model training

 Contoso Retail would like to take advantage of the historical sales order and payment data to create a machine learning model that predicts incoming cashflow.
 In this exercise, a Sales Order and Payments data are combined in a SQL view whose data is then stored as a parquet file in Azure Data Lake Storage Gen2.
-This parquet file is then used to create a Spark table that is used as the data source for training the incoming cashflow regression model.

 ### Task 1: Create a SQL view that combines sales orders with payments data